fuwentai/radsyn_tools/README.md

 - Easily to extend physical modules.
 - Interactive GUI operations of synthesized images.
 - Multi perspective views with camera controls.

+Codes will be uploaded soon.

+Two example Figures are uploaded.

+We add Halpha, white light, and radio in the physical modules.